Chicxulub crater Leicester researchers investigate what killed the dinosaurs

 The drilling has been taking place off the coast of Mexico, near the town of Chicxulub after which the crater is named.
 The crater itself is more than 180 kilometers (110 miles) in diameter and is over 20 kilometers (12 miles) deep and is partially buried under the Yucatán Peninsula.

 As the crow flies, the Chicxulub crater is situated almost 5,000 miles away from the University of Leicester campus.

 The next phase of the Chicxulub crater expedition will take place at the IODP Bremen Core Repository, Germany in October 2016.
 This exciting project will continue to generate exciting scientific discoveries over the coming months and years.
-To keep up-to-date with all of expedition developments, see the expedition webpage or follow @EPC_Research on Twitter.
+To keep up-to-date with all of expedition developments, follow @EPC_Research on Twitter.